awsm-research/PyExplainer/docs/installation.rst

     $ poetry install

-If you do not have poetry install yet, simply run the command below to install it, for more information, click `here <https://python-poetry.org/docs/>`_:
+If you do not have poetry installed yet, simply run the command below to install it, for more information, click `here <https://python-poetry.org/docs/>`_:

 .. code-block:: console